Spain’s Secret Sierra

 • Detailed route notes

-• GPS tracks and route marked maps
+• GPS tracks and route marked map

 NOT included: